chronofanz/EnhancedDistrictServices/Source/readme.md

 The project is simple enough such that all the CS files are in one directory.

 ## Classes
+- **Constraints**: Contains the data on district, supply chain, and other constraints.
 - **EnhancedDistrictServicesLoadingExtension**: Create the EnhancedDistrictServicesTool object.
 - **EnhancedDistrictServicesMod**: Main mod class that implements **IUserMod** and defines various metadata about the mod.
 - **EnhancedDistrictServicesThreadingExtension**: Allows the user to activate the EnhancedDistrictServices tool by pressing Ctrl-D.